LostSoulfly/MiningService/README.md

 ## How to use
 First, download the newest version from the Releases page, or compile it yourself.
 VS 2017 recommended.

-Run IdleService.exe once, so it can generate the default MinerService.json configuration file.
+Run MiningService.exe once, so it can generate the default MinerService.json configuration file.
 Open MinerService.json in a text editor (Notepad ++ recommended), and edit the settings to your liking.

-After modifying the settings, you can test them by running IdleService.exe.
+After modifying the settings, you can test them by running MiningService.exe.
 This will cause it to run as a Console window.
-After you are satisfied that your settings work, run `install.bat` to install IdleService as a Windows service, and then run `start.bat` to start the IdleService.
+After you are satisfied that your settings work, run `install.bat` to install MiningService as a Windows service, and then run `start.bat` to start the MiningService.
 If things went well, you should see a notifaction above your taskbar icons telling you that it is running.

 If you want to stop the service, run `stop.bat`.
 You can also use an elevated command prompt for all of these.
-`IdleService.exe start`
+`MiningService.exe start`
-`IdleService.exe stop`
+`MiningService.exe stop`
-`IdleService.exe uninstall`.
-Or with the Service Control manager built into Windows: `sc start IdleService` `sc stop IdleService`.
+`MiningService.exe uninstall`.
+Or with the Service Control manager built into Windows: `sc start MiningService` `sc stop MiningService`.

 #### MinerService.json
 Below CPU miner is XMRIG, and GPU miner is EWBF.